Bud Rot in Weed: What It is and How to Avoid It

 When bud rot, primarily caused by the fungus Botrytis cinerea, strikes a cannabis crop, it can be a devastating sight for cultivators.
 The immediate question that comes to mind is: Can this crop be saved?

-While complete eradication of bud rot in weed is challenging, there are some measures that can be taken to salvage portions of affected crops, both pre- and post-harvest.
+While eradicating bud rot in weed is challenging, some measures can be taken to salvage portions of affected crops pre- and post-harvest.

 Can Cannabis with Bud Rot be Salvaged Before Harvest?

-• Regular Inspection and Isolation: Inspecting plants regularly is crucial.
+• Regular Inspection and Isolation: It is crucial to inspect plants regularly.
 If you spot signs of bud rot, promptly remove and destroy the affected buds to prevent further spread.
 The unaffected parts of the plant may still be viable.

-• Use of UV Light: Research suggests that UV light can be effective in managing diseases in plants.
-Its efficacy is attributed to its germicidal activity and its ability to induce defense responses in plants.
+• Use of UV Light: Research suggests that UV light can be effective in managing plant diseases.
+Its efficacy is attributed to its germicidal activity and ability to induce plant defense responses.

-• State Regulations on Remediation: In certain states, regulations allow cultivators to remediate flower with microbiological contaminants using extraction processes.
+• State Regulations on Remediation: In certain states, regulations allow cultivators to remediate flowers with microbiological contaminants using extraction processes.
 For instance, Oregon permits this method of remediation.
-However, if the flower tests positive for mycotoxins, it must be destroyed.
+However, the flower must be destroyed if it tests positive for mycotoxins.

 Salvaging Harvested Bud with Rot

-• Electrobeam Irradiation: In Canada, electrobeam irradiation can be applied to dried cannabis buds to reduce final mold levels.
-This treatment has shown a significant reduction in populations of Penicillium spp. and Botrytis.
+• Electrobeam Irradiation: In Canada, electron beam irradiation can be applied to dried cannabis buds to reduce final mold levels.
+This treatment has significantly reduced populations of Penicillium spp. and Botrytis.

 • Gamma Rays and Cold Plasma Treatment: Irradiation methods, including gamma rays and cold plasma treatments, have emerged as viable options to treat harvested cannabis.